parthsarin/main-site/cs-values.md

     <img src="/img/values-logo.png" width="200" alt="a person sitting in front of a computer">
 </div>

 Hi there!
-I'm Parth Sarin, with the Graduate School of Education, and I’m really interested in why different students have different experiences in a class.
-I’m writing my thesis on student identity and belonging, and as part of the study I want to work with people like you to understand your experience in the course.
+I'm Parth Sarin, a student with the Graduate School of Education, and I'm really interested in why different students have different experiences in a class.
+I'm writing my thesis on student identity and belonging, and as part of the study I want to work with people like you to understand your experience in the course.

 ## 🍪 logistics